goldblocx/api/docs/transactions/external/encryptcarddata.md

             var ayden_card_encrypt_data = cseInstance.encrypt(cardData);
 </script>
 ```
-The expected format for the "expiryMonth" field is "MM".
-The expected format for the "expiryYear" field is "YYYY".
+The expected format for the "expiryMonth" field is "MM", and for the "expiryYear" field is "YYYY".

 For fields **key** and **generationtime**, use [info for encrypt card data](./infoforencryptcard.md)

 Use **ayden_card_encrypt_data** for card object in [receiving money from a bank card](./externaltransactionfromcard.md).